pForest: In-Network Inference with Random Forests: Compiling random forests to the data plane

-Random forests consist of multiple decision trees which output a label and a certainty for each given sample.
-A random forest model then computes the final label through majority voting by all the decision trees (\cf \xref{subsec:model_randomforest}).
+$\RF s$ consist of multiple $DTs$ which output a label and a certainty for each given sample.
+An $\RF$ model then computes the final label through majority voting by all the $DTs$ (\cf \xref{subsec:model_randomforest}).

-\myitem{Encoding decision trees} Applying decision trees bears similarities with the structure of the match\&action pipeline in programmable network devices (\ie the PISA architecture \cite{netsemin44_pisa}): A packet traverses several stages of the pipeline and each stage can read and modify attributes and influence the processing in the following stage.
-Applied to decision trees, each stage represents one level of the tree and the packet conveys the feature values.
+\myitem{Encoding DTs} Applying $DTs$ resembles the \ma pipeline in programmable network devices (\ie the PISA architecture~\cite{dalyP4Architectures2017}).
+In the latter, a packet traverses several stages of the pipeline.
+Each stage can read and modify attributes and influence the processing in the following stage.
+Applied to $DTs$, each stage represents one level of the tree and the packet conveys the feature values.

-In each level of the decision tree, the model compares one of the features against a threshold specified by the matching node.
-This translates directly to match\&action pipelines: tables match on the ID of the current node, define the threshold as well as the feature to compare, and -- depending on the result of the comparison -- the ID of the next node.
-At the end, leaf nodes assign the label and the certainty to the sample.
+In each level of the $DT$, the model compares one of the features against a threshold specified by the matching node.
+This translates directly to \ma pipelines: tables match on the ID of the current node, define the threshold as well as the feature to compare, and -- depending on the result of the comparison -- the ID of the next node.
+At the end, leaf nodes assign the label and its certainty.

-As illustrated in \fref{fig:encoding_random_forest}, \system encodes decision trees in table entries of the following form
+As illustrated in \fref{fig:encoding_random_forest}, \system encodes decision trees in table entries of the following form:

-where \texttt{prev comparison result} is \texttt{True} iff the feature was larger than the threshold of the previous node.